 SpamTitan is an advanced email filtering solution that works seamlessly with Office 365 to improve spam detection rates and block more threats.
 SpamTitan uses predictive techniques to block new malware variants, spear phishing, and zero-day attacks to prevent these threats from being delivered to end users’ inboxes.

 Compliment the Office 365 Spam Filter with SpamTitan

-If, despite Microsoft´s best efforts, you are unhappy with the volume of spam emails being delivered to your inboxes, you are invited to take advantage of a free trial of SpamTitan.
-Our free trial gives you the opportunity to try our email filters with the greylisting process both activated and deactivated so you can monitor the impact this feature has on the detection of spam emails and message delays.
+If, despite Microsoft´s best efforts, you are unhappy with the volume of spam emails being delivered to your inboxes, you are invited to take advantage of a free demo of SpamTitan.
+Our free demo gives you the opportunity to see the difference in spam detection rates when the Greylisting process is both activated and deactivated.

-To find out more about this opportunity, do not hesitate to get in touch.
-Our team of Sales Technicians will be happy to answer any questions you have about improving the spam filter on Office 365 with our software, will discuss which deployment option is best suited to your specific circumstances and will guide you through the registration and implementation process to start your free trial of SpamTitan.
+Our team of Sales Technicians will also be happy to answer any questions you have about improving the spam filter on Office 365 with our software, will discuss which deployment option is best suited to your specific circumstances and explain how you can place a SpamTitan email filter in front of Office 365 to better protect users´ inboxes.

-Improving the Spam Filter on Office 365 FAQ
+FAQs about Improving the Spam Filter on Office 365

 Do I need to replace the Office 365 spam filter?